 Over 70% of businesses involved in a major disaster never reopen or fail shortly after reopening.
-However, implementing advanced fire safety measures can reduce the severity of a fire’s damage.
+However, implementing advanced fire safety measures such as Remote Fire Alarm Monitoring can reduce the severity of a fire’s damage.

 Fires can happen at any time, and quick response times from different key parties are crucial to mitigating the impact of an emergency, but how can you protect your premises from a fire when it’s unoccupied?
 Dorset Fire Protection have the solution.

 There are approximately 22,000 workplace fires in the United Kingdom every year, but some of the most devastating fires occur at night and/or when buildings are unattended.

 During the day or working hours, employees are quick to recognise fire safety signals and alarms and react, but throughout the night or during holiday periods, a fire alarm can ring on and on with no one to answer.